People on the Plains

 The Great Plains has been home to many people for thousands of years.
 At Hastings Museum, we take a close look at all the people and their cultures – from prehistoric times to pioneer town builders.

-The exhibit includes a hands-on activities in our Native American tipi, furnished with hides and Indian artifacts, and our 9 x 14 foot log cabin furnished with pioneer accessories like a cook stove, wash tubs, clothing and other gear.
-They are hands-on learning and fun!
+The exhibit includes hands-on activities in our Native American tipi, furnished with hides and Indian artifacts, and our 9 x 14 foot log cabin, furnished with pioneer accessories like a cook stove, wash tubs, clothing, and other gear.

 The cabin, built in 1857 by John Adams, founder of the village of Adams in Gage County, was moved in the 1950s to Kenesaw by Edward Ziebarth.
 Ziebarth rebuilt the cabin on his property where it remained until after his death.
 In the 1980s the cabin was moved to Kenesaw, before it was donated it to the Museum in 2001.

 The exhibit begins with paleo-Indians and how they might have arrived in the region.

 From there it expands into more modern tribes such as the Pawnee and how they hunted for basic food needs, provided shelter, adopted agricultural practices, established more permanent settlements, and eventually developed pottery.
 Our pottery Dioramas show how the Pawnee of this region lived, including the tools they used, with a scale model of an 1830s Pawnee earth lodge being a focal point of the exhibit.